Human Rights commentary

 By:

-The Human Rights Act (1998) in UK courts sets out rights that can be declared against public authorities.
+The Human Rights Act (1998) in UK courts sets out rights that can be declared in County Courts or High Court.
 The Act incorporates the European Convention on Human Rights (ECHR).

 The legislation that governs this is Section 7 of the Human Rights Act 1998: